-The experts in the Crossing Rivers Health Obstetrics Department take pride in making the birth of your baby very special and memorable, for all involved.
+The compassionate and caring experts at Crossing Rivers Health Clinic and Medical Center take pride in making the birth of your baby very special and memorable, for all involved.

 Here is what you can expect when you deliver your little one at Crossing Rivers Health Medical Center:

 - Large whirlpool tub to use during the early stages of labor.